Pan-Canadian-Genome-Library/molecular-data-submission-workflow/docs/testing.md

 - **Test Environment**: These examples use the `cumulus_dev` profile for development testing in **OICR**.
 Please use `sd4h_dev` for any testing in **SD4H**.
 - **Authentication**: Replace `"test_token_here"` with your actual authentication token.
 - **Network Requirements**: Ensure access to PCGL submission services in your testing environment.
-- **Data Validation**: The provided test data is pre-validated; your actual data may require format adjustments.
+- **Data Model**: Please check the latest version of the [PCGL Base Data Model](https://drive.google.com/drive/u/1/folders/1vfNA7ajwh3WKkbVmswb6j9TuWKxaN9bB) to ensure your data conforms to the metadata requirements and dependencies.
 - **Entity Registration**: Please make sure that `Study` and `Participant` entities are already registered for all test scenarios.
-- **Data Model**: Please check the latest version of the [PCGL Base Data Model](https://drive.google.com/drive/u/1/folders/1vfNA7ajwh3WKkbVmswb6j9TuWKxaN9bB) to make sure your data conforms to the metadata requirements and dependencies.
+- **Test Dataset**: The [provided test data](../tests/test_data/) is pre-formatted and compliant with the latest PCGL Base Data Model.
+When using your own data, refer to the [Input Documentation](input.md) for formatting requirements and data preparation guidelines.

 ## 🧪 **Running Tests**